OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 - [Azure SQL Database](https://azure.microsoft.com/services/sql-database/)

 :::warning
-Octopus HA has not been tested with Log Shipping or Database Mirroring and does not support SQL Server replication.
+Octopus High Availability has not been tested with Log Shipping or Database Mirroring and does not support SQL Server replication.
 [More information](/docs/administration/data/octopus-database/index.md)
 :::

 See also the [SQL Server Database](/docs/installation/sql-server-database.md) page, which explains the editions and versions of SQL Server that Octopus supports and explains the requirements for how the database must be configured.